addy-analytics/STACK-OVERFLOW-DEVELOPER-SURVEY-2022/README.md

 # Remarks
 Here are a few of the insights I came up with:

 * The survey appears to be a fair representation of the programming community generally based on the demographics of the survey respondents.
-However, it receives fewer answers from women and non-binary programmers as well as programmers in non-English speaking nations.
+However, it received fewer answers from women and non-binary programmers as well as programmers in non-English speaking nations.

 * Despite the fact that the majority of programmers are college graduates, it is impossible to tell from the survey if they graduated with a computer science degree.
 So learning to code or developing a profession in programming don't require a computer science degree.
 We also notice that a majority of programmers have online course certificate through Udemy, followed by Cousera and Codeacademy.
 This makes a positive statement that everyone can learn to code irrespective of the background as lots of credible learning website spring up every now and then.